The roster application maintains the team rosters for players in

 queries to navigate to an entity’s attributes.
 Each entity class in

-has a corresponding metamodel class, generated at compile time,
+roster has a corresponding metamodel class, generated at compile time,

 with the same package name as the entity and appended with an underscore

 character (_).
-For example, the roster.entity.Player
+For example, the roster.entity.Player entity has a

-corresponding metamodel class, roster.entity.Player_
+corresponding metamodel class, roster.entity.Player_.

 Each persistent field or property in the entity class has a